-D. The development time in case of Material Design is a lot more than Flat Design.
+D. The development time in the case of Material Design is a lot more than Flat Design.

-A. Flat design principles take the limitation of screens into consideration and work within them
+A. Flat design principles consider the limitation of screens and work within them

-B. It gets rid of unwanted animated and graphical elements which lower the load time
+B. It gets rid of unwanted animated and graphical elements which lowers the load time

 C. It eliminates all extra design choices, which ultimately facilitates a faster design of the site

 D. The Flat design powered websites can be made responsive at much greater ease